-Policy consultation period 110100, 1 November 2020 to 8 January 2021 Policy determined on 9 February 2021 Policy determined on Policy contact name and position Claire Lewis, Head teacher Amendments after determination The following amendments were made in August 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
-Department for Education number • 878-3450 Age range 4 to 11.
+Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 8 February 2022 Policy contact name and position Claire Lewis, Headteacher Amendments after determination 1 - Description of the Education calculation l 070.0450 Department for Education school ı number 878-3450 Age range 4 to 11.
 There is also Early Years provision from 2.
-Type of school Academy primary school Admissions authority The Alumnis Multi-Academy Trust Normal round intake Reception Published Admission Number 30 Priority for children to another school Bideford College 1 Priority for children from another school No Designated religious character Yes, Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for faith priority.
+Type of school Academy primary school Admissions authority The Alumnis Multi-Academy Trust Normal round intake Reception Published Admission Number 20 30 Priority for children to another se Bideford College 1 Priority for children from another setting No Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for faith priority.
 See below Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply ember 2021 to the National Closing Date of 15 January 2022 Decision al Offer Date which is 19 April 2022 When to appeal 5 May 2022 or from 20 days after the refusal, whichever is later 2 Deadline to submit appeal y 2022 Deadline to hear appeal 29 July 2022 3 / 2022 3 Key Dates In-Year admission When to apply from 1 June 2022 for Year Groups 1 to 6 from 1 September 2022 for Reception Decision within 10 school days of an application When to submit appeal 0 school days after refusal Deadline to hear appeal 30 school days of the form being submitted
+See below Key Dates Normal round T When to apply ber 2022 to the National Closing Date which is 15 January 2023 Decision National Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 20 233 Key Dates In-Year admission When to apply from 1 Jur ne 2023 for Year Groups 1 to 6 from 1 Se ptember 2023 for Reception Decision school days of an application When to submit appeal from 20 sc chool days after refusal Deadline to hear appeal within 30 s school days of the form being submitted Contacts for further information